CPSC-1520/CPSC-1520-Workbook-A02-dgilleland/src/026/ReadMe.md

 For this first example, we will create a simple Node.js project that uses the [Parcel](https://parceljs.org/) bundler to bundle our JavaScript and CSS files.
 We will use a class-less CSS library called ["Bolt"](https://boltcss.com/).
 We will also use the [Validator](https://www.npmjs.com/package/validator) library to validate user information, such as credit card numbers and web URLs.

+> For information on test data for validating credit cards, see this article on [Stripe](https://stripe.com/docs/testing) and this article on [Simplify](https://www.simplify.com/commerce/docs/testing/test-card-numbers).

 ----

 ## Readings